PositivePython42/PositivePython42/README.md

 At 50 I started to realise that my brain was not getting the training it needed to stay as sharp as I wanted it to be to support my work and keep up with a group of 5 children whose academic endeavors waere already past my own.
 I returned to coding, found Python and Raspberry Pi computing and once again any spare time I had was spent learning the basics, practicing more advanced skills and eventually building my own projects.
 There are loads of really great books and learning resources, but I did notice that there was a lack of support for newer programmers who sometimes don’t know exactly how to ask the questions right, or interpret the helpful answers from very experienced coders.
 I also began to realise that it might be possible to forge a post-corporate career as a coder.
 Positive Python was born.

-Coding now provides me with a training environment for my brain, a hobby for me to pursue ideas and projects that I have been dreaming about for years and I hope a set of skills which will allow me to contribute positively into my retirements years.
+Coding now provides me with a training environment for my brain, a hobby for me to pursue ideas and projects that I have been dreaming about for years and I hope a set of skills which will allow me to contribute positively into my retirement years.

 sean@positivepython.co.uk